MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 1. Use the **Start compute session** button to start the runtime compute for the flow.

-    Wait for the runtime to start.
+    Wait for the compute session to start.
 This provides a compute context for the prompt flow.
 While you're waiting, in the **Flow** tab, review the sections for the tools in the flow.

+    Then, when the compute session has started...

 1. In the **Inputs** section, ensure the inputs include:
     - **chat_history**